 We-Toyota Motor Corporation and its subsidiaries promote obtainment of materials with full deliberation and care to avoid the procurement or usage of materials which are unlawful or which are obtained through unethical or otherwise unacceptable means.
-We recognize that the issue of conflict minerals originated in the Democratic Republic of the Congo or adjoining countries is one of the significant social issues among supply chains.
-We aim at procurement and usage that are free from conflict minerals originated in the Democratic Republic of the Congo or adjoining countries and relating to illegal conduct including human rights infringement.
+We recognize that the issue of conflict minerals originating in the Democratic Republic of the Congo or an adjoining country is one of the significant social issues among supply chains.
+We aim at procurement and usage that are free from conflict minerals originating in the Democratic Republic of the Congo or an adjoining country and relating to illegal conduct including human rights infringement.
 To realize such procurement and usage, we conduct inquiries tracing back through our supply chains and confirm if conflict minerals are used.
-And we take appropriate steps to discontinue procurement of materials that can cause social problems or finance armed groups if usage is detected.
+In addition, we take appropriate steps to discontinue procurement of materials that can cause social problems or finance armed groups, if such usage is detected.
 Based on mutually beneficial relationships, we ask our suppliers to understand our policies and approaches and to promote responsible material procurement.

 Toyota believes basic literacy is essential for success in school and work.
 Toyota Motor North America (TMA) has partnered with the National Center for Family Literacy (NCFL) to run the Toyota Family Literacy Program (TFLP) throughout North America, working to increase the literacy level of both parents and children.
 Focusing on the fact that children whose parents do not read or write English tend to have a lower literacy level, this program aims to break this cycle by providing a place where parents and children can learn together.
 The program initially targeted preschoolers and their parents, but is now focused on immigrant families.
 The program marked its 20th year in 2011.